Lot-et-Garonne

-Lot-et-Garonne (/fr/, Òlt e Garona) is a department in the Nouvelle-Aquitaine region of Southwestern France.
-Named after the rivers Lot and Garonne, it had a population of 331,271 in 2019.
+Lot-et-Garonne (/fr/, Òlt e Garona; 'Lot and Garonne') is a department in the Nouvelle-Aquitaine region of Southwestern France.
+Named after the rivers Lot and Garonne, it had a population of 333,602 in 2023.
 Its prefecture and largest city is Agen.

 History

 Lot-et-Garonne is one of the original 83 departments created on 4 March 1790, as a result of the French Revolution.
 It was created from part of the province of Guyenne and Gascony; originally the territory of the ancient county of Agenais constituted nearly the whole.

 The southeastern part of the original department (the former cantons of Auvillar, Montaigu-de-Quercy and Valence) was separated from it in 1808 to become a part of the newly created department of Tarn-et-Garonne.